Localization and flexibilization in symplectic geometry: Idempotency of P-flexibilization

-\begin{remark} Proposition \ref{prop: two_cocores} is false unless we first stabilize the Lagrangian disk $L \subset T^*D^n$.
-Otherwise $T^*D^n \backslash L \cup T^*_0 D^n = B^{2n} \cup H^{n-1} \backslash L$ would be subcritical, which is not always the case for Lagrangian disks in $L$.
-Indeed, for every $n \ge 4$, there are Lagrangian disks $L \subset B^{2n}$ so that $B^{2n} \backslash L$ is not subcritical.
-However, when we stabilize, $L \times T^*_0 D^1$ becomes isotopic to the Lagrangian unknot and so $B^{2n+2} \backslash L \times T^*_0 D^1$ is automatically subcritical. \end{remark} \begin{remark} For general $L \subset T^* D^n$, there cannot be a Weinstein structure on $T^*D^{n+1}$ with $L\times T^*_0 D^1$ as the only co-core since this implies that $L \times T^*_0 D^1$ (and also $L$) is the generator of the Fukaya category of $T^*D^{n+1}$.
-Therefore, Proposition \ref{prop: two_cocores}, where there are precisely two co-cores, is the best possible scenario. \end{remark} \begin{remark} Proposition \ref{prop: two_cocores} is the only place in the paper where we actually use any h-principle (Gromov's h-principle for subcritical isotropics \cite{gromov_hprinciple}).
-We also observe that if $L \subset T^*D^n$ is already isotopic to the zero-section $D^n$ as a Lagrangian in the unstopped domain $B^{2n}$, then there is no need to stabilize or use this h-principle since we are already in the situation that $(T^*D^n, \lambda_{T^*D^n, L})$ is homotopic, relative $L$, to $(T^*L^+, T^* \partial D^n)$.
-For example, the $D_P$ disks from \cite{abouzaid_seidel_recombination} used to construct $X_P$ are graphical and hence isotopic to $D^n \subset B^{2n}$.
-Hence our proofs that $X_P$ (including the case $X_0 = X_{flex}'$) is idempotent and independent of presentation does not depend on the h-principle for subcriticals. \end{remark}
+For general $L \subset T^* D^n$, there cannot be a Weinstein structure on $T^*D^{n+1}$ with $L\times T^*_0 D^1$ as the only co-core since this implies that $L \times T^*_0 D^1$ (and also $L$) is the generator of the Fukaya category of $T^*D^{n+1}$.
+Therefore, Proposition \ref{prop: two_cocores}, where there are precisely two co-cores, is the best possible scenario. \end{remark} \begin{remark} Proposition \ref{prop: two_cocores} is the only place in the paper where we actually use any h-principle (Gromov's h-principle for subcritical isotropics~\cite{gromov_hprinciple}).
+We also observe that if $L \subset T^*D^n$ is already isotopic to the zero-section $D^n$ as a Lagrangian in the unstopped domain $B^{2n}$, then there is no need to stabilize or use this h-principle since we are already in the situation that $(T^*D^n, \lambda_{T^*D^n, L})$ is homotopic, relative $L$, to $\overline{(T^*L^+, T^* \partial D^n)}$.
+For example, the $D_P$ disks from~\cite{abouzaid_seidel_recombination} used to construct $X[P^{-1}]$ are graphical and hence isotopic to $D^n \subset B^{2n}$.
+Hence our proofs that $X[P^{-1}]$ (including the flexible case $X[\{0\}^{-1}]$) is idempotent and independent of presentation does not depend on any h-principle. \end{remark}